Circular Cycle of The Great Glen Way Scotland

 Any Start Date February to November

 A five centre self-guided circular cycling tour of the Great Glen Way from Fort William to Inverness and back.
-6 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, and 5 days of cycling.
-Hire of a 27 speed mountain bike would be extra.
-Includes luggage transfers, route guide book and maps.
-PLEASE NOTE: The only meal included in the tour price is breakfast.
+6 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, and 5 days of cycling including rental of a 21 speed all-terrain bicycle.
+Also includes luggage transfers, tour details and phone app navigation.

 START and FINISH: Fort William in the Highlands of Scotland.

 ARRIVAL DAY: At Fort William.
 Your first and final nights’ accommodation is in the quaint fishing port of Fort William.
 There are many places to eat in the town centre from fish and chip shops to luxury restaurants.
 Overnight: Fort William, Scotland.

 DAY ONE: Cycling from Fort William to Invergarry.
 Distance approx. 26 miles (42 km).
 After breakfast you will begin the ride out of Fort William with a nice easy start.
 The Caledonian Canal is a traffic-free cycleway that allows you the freedom to look around and admire the stunning views.
 Riding through this area of outstanding natural beauty is a real joy with mountains, lochs, rivers and forests.
 A gravel track hugs the side of Loch Lochy with a testing short hilly forest trail section before reaching your next overnight stop at Invergarry.
 There are 2 hotels here for you to choose from for an evening meal.
 Overnight: Invergarry, Scotland.

 DAY TWO: Cycling from Invergarry to Drumnadrochit.
 Distance approx. 27 miles (43 km).
 Today is the most challenging ride of the tour, but on the right day this is a never to be forgotten bike ride.
 Your efforts are rewarded by spectacular views, and the pretty towns of Fort Augustus and Invermoriston provide opportunities for refreshments or lunch.
 The forest trail zigzags up to 900 feet above Loch Ness with a challenging decent.
 As with the climbing you could always walk if necessary.
 The route becomes much easier as you approach "Drum" as it is known locally.
 There are traditional pubs or hotels here to obtain an evening meal.
 Overnight: Drumnadrochit, Scotland.